nglasl/silverstripe-misdirection/README.md

 ### Default Automated URL Handling

-This may be completely replaced, in which case legacy URLs will no longer resolve based on version history.
+This may be completely replaced, in which case legacy URLs will no longer resolve based on page version history.

 ```yaml
 MisdirectionRequestFilter: